labordep/PharoNetatmoAPI/README.md

 Pharo Netatmo API implementation for Legrand Netatmo products.

+You cannnot access data directly from the devices : it is not possible for the moment.
+The only way to access the data and the devices is via the Netatmo Cloud.

 ## Prerequisites

 1 - Create an application access with your Netatmo connect account